drop-target-pinball/coroutine/README.md

 ```

 The common case here is to wait for switches being pressed and using `Released`
-as the boolean takes advantage of it being `false` when its omitted.
-If waiting
+as the boolean takes advantage of it being `false` when it is omitted.
+If
-for switches to be released is the common case, using `Pressed` as the boolean
+waiting for switches to be released is the common case, using `Pressed` as the
-would be preferred.
+boolean would be preferred.

 If all fields are used for the key, the `Key` function can return itself: